georational/stargenerator/README.md

 # Stargenerator
-Generates DNS traffic by loading webpages from the Top 1M of Alexa.
+Generates DNS and web traffic by loading webpages from the Top 1M of Alexa.
 Forked from **lcpdn/traffic_generator**